Lorandil/Cross-Development-for-TinyJoypad/README.md

 * faster turn-around-cycles because no cables need to be unplugged/plugged and no fiddling with modules or even chips is necessary
 * additional features as dumping a screenshot to the serial interface as a hexdump
-* more memory to just getting things working before optimizing for flash and RAM size
+* more memory to get things working - before optimizing for flash and RAM size
 * it would be even possible to use the TinyJoypad as a gamepad for the Arduino ;)

 ## Wiring for Arduino UNO and Mega 2560 with 5V tolerant OLED display
 If your TinyJoypad display is 5V tolerant, you can directly connect the TinyJoypad's module port to the Arduino.

-**PLEASE REMOVE THE BATTERY FROM THE TINYJOYPAD BEFORE CONNECTING !!!**
+### PLEASE REMOVE THE BATTERY FROM THE TINYJOYPAD BEFORE CONNECTING !!!

 | TinyJoypad J1    | Function      | UNO R3        | MEGA2560      | Leonardo      |